Your Dental Benefits in the New Year

 Now that we've flipped the calendar to a new year, planning is underway for many.
 As you're organizing your finances and other paperwork, it's also a great time to check on the status of your dental benefits.

 First, check to see if your dental benefits renew at the calendar year or the contract year, which is usually based on when your plan actually took effect.
 For example, if your benefits started in April, your benefits would typically renew 12 months later, in April.

 If your benefits renew at the calendar year, the annual slate will typically be wiped clean on your benefits such as:

-- Deductible: Your deductible is the set dollar amount you must pay out-of-pocket before your dental plan begins to pay for covered services, so you'll need to meet this amount again for 2018.
+- Deductible: Your deductible is the set dollar amount you must pay out-of-pocket before your dental plan begins to pay for covered services, so you'll need to meet this amount again for the new year.
 Preventive services, such as exams and cleanings, are typically covered regardless of whether your deductible has been met.

 - Annual maximum: This is the maximum amount your dental plan will pay toward your dental care within a specific period, often a calendar year.
 Now that the year is up, your annual maximum resets if your plan renewed January 1.
-If you were holding off on treatment because you reached your 2017 annual maximum, you may want to schedule an appointment now.
+If you were holding off on treatment because you reached last year's annual maximum, you may want to schedule an appointment now.